The Beginner’s Guide to Soft Money Financing

 1. Tax Incentives and Rebates

-In order to qualify for a tax incentive or rebate, you need to spend a certain percentage of the production budget, or a minimum number of dollars, in a specific jurisdiction.
-This kind of soft money is set aside by cities, states, and countries as a way to boost the local economy, and the percentage of the incentive fluctuates depending on the location.
-For example, filming within the metropolitan area of New York City qualifies a production for a tax credit of 25%, and that rate can increase to as high as 35% when you travel upstate.
+In order to qualify for a tax credit or rebate, you need to spend a certain percentage of the production budget, or a minimum number of dollars, in a specific jurisdiction.
+This kind of soft money is set aside by cities, states, and countries as a way to boost the local economy; the percentage of the incentive will fluctuate depending on the location.

 Tax Incentives come in two categories: